Check out the

 Denise Freeland

-President CGDMS
+Past President CGDMS

 The Calgary Geoscience Data Manager Society (CGDMS) started with Sean Callaghan, a former surveyor and person who gathered geoscience technicians and technologists to talk about common problems and issues.
 It was Sean’s desire to share with others, that fostered the creation of this society.
 Today, CGDMS is a society for geoscience technicians, technologists and data managers, all of whom touch, use and manipulate geoscience data as it evolves from being just data, to information and knowledge used to find and develop oil and gas resources.
 Whether it be seismic data, well-log data, thin sections or laboratory measurements of rocks, the data collected is used to enhance information and knowledge and thereby mitigate future drilling risk.
 Technicians, technologists, and data managers play a vital role in this process.